brendanjohnharris/clustertools/README.md

 ```
 You will be asked to enter a password twice: once to log in to headnode, once to log in to the job node.
 All going well, you will also have X forwarding: test it by running `xterm`.

+## VSCode SSH
+It's possible and a great idea, to set up vscode via ssh on the physics cluster.
+The commands for this are self-explanatory (`ctrl + p : add remote host` in vscode), but make sure you have set up ssh key pairs for passwordless login between your local machine and headnode, your local machine and physics, and gateway and headnode.

 ### tmux is a beautiful thing
 If you ssh into a supercharged interactive job, then exit, the current terminal session is killed.
 This means you can't leave a script running without having a local terminal open.